FedericoCarboni/scarpet-docs/content/minecraft/world/plop.md

 mobs, like plopping a nether fortress in the overworld will not spawn nether mobs, because nether mobs can spawn only in the nether, but plopped in the nether - will behave like a valid nether fortress.

-# Iterating over larger areas of blocks

-These functions help scan larger areas of blocks without using generic loop functions, like nested `loop`.